iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 > Jeg bliver spammet med notifikationer om, at den downloader seneste info.
 Ifølge min notifikationshistorik 50 gange det seneste døgn.<br> :date: __2020-12-25 12:43:47__

-> At blive spammet med "tændt for bluetooth" når man er hjemme, er ikke hvad jeg gider se på.<br> :date: __2020-12-24 09:32:56__

 > Since the latest update I get a notification several times a day saying that I have to open the app to reactivate it.
 Today I had to reinstall the app because when I got the notification about reactivation, upon opening the app, it asked me to turn on Bluetooth despite Bluetooth being already on.
 I tried to turn Bluetooth off and then on, same result in the app.<br> :date: __2020-12-24 07:26:20__

-> idea is good but execution is awfull.
-Notification doesn't work and the app doesn't tell you when you were in close contact with an infected person, so you have no idea whether the test you may have done is before or after the incident.
-For all you know it could have been weeks ago.
-Apparently the 1 meter radius doesn't work either.<br> :date: __2020-12-23 21:01:58__